kamping-site/kamping/README.md

 ## LICENSE

-KaMPI.ng is released under the GNU Lesser General Public License.
+KaMPIng is released under the GNU Lesser General Public License.
 See [COPYING](COPYING) and [COPYING.LESSER](COPYING.LESSER) for details